IVSoftware/image-source-refresh/README.md

 I've been trying to do something similar, and have been seeing the same kinds of wonky behaviors.

-You asked if:
+So, you asked if:

 > Anyone knows a workaround [...]?

-That's what this is, a workaround not a canonical answer.
+That's what this is actually, a workaround not a canonical answer.
 But I'm testing it and it seems really stable on these physical devices:

 - Android 12
 - Android 13
 - iPhone11 (iOS 18)
+- iPhoneXR (iOS 17)
+- iPad
 - Windows Machine

 It consists of this extension: